adamrt/heretic/README.md

 - `./build.sh wasm` for the browser (WebGPU)

-This will fetch `sokol-shdc` for your platform, compile the shader for your backend, build the application and run it.
+This will fetch `sokol-shdc` for your platform, compile the shader for your backend, build the app and run it.